frakkerman/vrp_competition/README.md

 Welcome to the TLM Vehicle Routing Competition, linked to Assignment 2 of the TLM course!

 In this competition, you can earn bonus points by designing well-performing algorithms for the vehicle routing problem.
 All communication of this competition goes via GitHub Issues.
-If you have questions are comments related to the competition, please open an `Issue` in this GitHub repository.
+If you have questions or comments related to the competition, please open an `Issue` in this GitHub repository.

 ## Making the code work